 If you head upstairs, you will find the Kei Cool exhibit.
 This has all you want to learn about geology.
 You can slide panels to simulate the movement of tectonic plates, discover all about the processes of rock formation and make your own volcano with sand.
 There is even an earthquake simulator, not to mention singing and dancing metamorphic, sedimentary and igneous rocks.
 There is also a nice rock and mineral collection, including ones that glow in a black lit room.

-In addition, there are natural collections of shells and marine animals, and older exhibits of taxidermied birds.
+In addition, there are natural collections of shells and marine animals.
 There are areas dedicated to the body and cells, including swinging doors that you walk through to simulate the lungs and heart.
-Some parts of these exhibits are a bit worn down but still kind of neat (the Mollusc exhibit is currently being renovated).
+Some parts of these exhibits are a bit worn down but still kind of neat (the Mollusk exhibit is currently being renovated).
 In the human body section, accessed via a painted sperm stairway, is the exhibit about sexuality, perhaps perfect for a preteen or teen to learn a little more about their body and growing up.

 The Garden (De Tuin)